What Does it Take to Be a Metal-Refining Furnace Operator or Tender?

-Occupation Description Operate or tend furnaces, such as gas, oil, coal, electric-arc or electric induction, open-hearth, or oxygen furnaces, to melt and refine metal before casting or to produce specified types of steel.
+Career Description Operate or tend furnaces, such as gas, oil, coal, electric-arc or electric induction, open-hearth, or oxygen furnaces, to melt and refine metal before casting or to produce specified types of steel.

-Metal-Refining Furnace Operator or Tender Responsibilities
+Daily Life Of a Metal-Refining Furnace Operator or Tender

 - Remove impurities from the surface of molten metal, using strainers.

-Metal-Refining Furnace Operator or Tender Skills
+Things a Metal-Refining Furnace Operator or Tender Should Know How to Do

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.